GoEco > Central America > Guatemala > Antigua Medical Internship

 Arrival Day, Sunday: Arrive at La Aurora International Airport (GUA).
 You will be picked up from the airport and taken to your homestay.
 Spend the day settling in and enjoying the local area.

-Days 2-5, Tuesday-Friday: Interns will work for four to six hours each day.
+Days 2-5, Tuesday-Friday: Interns will work for six to eight hours each day.
 Daily, one-hour Spanish language classes are arranged around the working schedule.

 What’s Included